spacetelescope/jwst/README.md

 **Linux and MacOS platforms are tested and supported.
 Windows is not currently supported.**

 **If installing on MacOS Mojave 10.14, you must install into an environment with python 3.9.
 Installation will fail on python 3.10 due to lack of a stable build for dependency ``opencv-python``.**

 ## Installation

+Please contact the [JWST Help Desk](https://jwsthelp.stsci.edu) for installation issues.

 The easiest way to install the latest `jwst` release into a fresh virtualenv or conda environment is